AmbiakaTT/vseven_backend/README.md

 Copy code from main/src/main/resources/static/sqlscripts/setup.sql and paste it into MySQL workbench

 ### Password
-Change password from main/src/main/resources/application.properties to your password
+Change local MySQL workbench password from main/src/main/resources/application.properties to your password

 ### Step 4: Maven Build
 To build your project using Maven, execute the following command: